anirud25/Advanced-Deep-Learning-Framework-for-Secure-Transmission-of-Sensitive-Images-in-War-Scenarios/README.md

 ---

-# License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 If you have further questions, feel free to contact the authors **Deheem U Deyar** at **deheembhat9@gmail.com**, **Anirud Ramani**  at **anirud25@gmail.com**.